inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/203-the-basics-of-qgis.rst

 The number of tools (buttons) can seem a bit overwhelming at first, but you will gradually get to know them.
 The tools are grouped into related functions on toolbars.
-If you look closed you can see a vertical array of ten dots to the left of each toolbar.
+If you look closely you can see a vertical array of ten dots to the left of each toolbar.
 By grabbing these with your mouse, you can move the toolbar to a more convenient location, or separate it so that it sits on its own.